 This development could pave the way for energy saving initiatives in other cities.
-Interventions that were used to achieve energy-efficiency were installation of solar panels, switching to LED lighting, replacing the heating, ventilation and air conditioning (HVAC) system and deploying energy management tools.
+Interventions that were used in the City Hall to achieve energy-efficiency were installation of solar panels, switching to LED lighting, replacing the heating, ventilation and air conditioning (HVAC) system and deploying energy management tools.

 The 19th century built City Hall was one amongst the five highest energy consuming buildings owned by the municipality.
 To preserve the architectural character and original features of the building, the City Hall released the plans for a full energy retrofit of the building in 2016 under EU Horizon 2020 Sharing Cities programme.